 Last seen: Summer 2022.

 Mallorca isn’t just crowded beaches and busy resorts—it’s a laid-back island full of stunning natural beauty, charming villages, and unforgettable food and nightlife.
-If you want the perfect Mallorca travel guide to a subdued summer, explore the island’s quieter treasures.
+For a subdued summer, explore the island’s quieter treasures.

-Start in Pollenca, a historic town known for its art scene and cobblestone streets—ideal for leisurely strolls and soaking up authentic local life.
-Nearby, Fornalutx, often named one of Spain’s prettiest villages, charms with stone houses and fragrant orange groves.
-For a memorable meal, hit Es Turó, a local hotspot serving fresh, elevated Mallorcan cuisine with spectacular views.
+Start in Pollenca, a historic town with cobblestone streets and a thriving art scene, perfect for leisurely strolls and soaking up authentic local life.
+Nearby, Fornalutx, often called one of Spain’s prettiest villages, charms with stone houses and fragrant orange groves.
+For a memorable meal, hit Es Turó, serving fresh, elevated Mallorcan cuisine with spectacular views.

-Beach lovers will adore Cala Deià, a small cove with crystal-clear waters and a boho-chic vibe—perfect for swimming, snorkeling, or just soaking up the sun.
-Add Cala Molí, a tranquil, secluded beach and one of Mallorca’s best hidden gems.
-Beyond these, Mallorca offers tons of secret coves waiting to be explored—perfect for lovers of undiscovered beaches.
+Beach lovers will love Cala Deià, a small cove with crystal-clear waters and a boho-chic vibe, ideal for swimming, snorkeling, or sunbathing.
+Add Cala Molí, a tranquil, secluded beach and one of Mallorca’s hidden gems.
+Beyond these, the island offers countless secret coves waiting to be explored.

-When hunger strikes, check out Mallorca restaurants like La Bodeguilla in Palma, known for fresh Mediterranean flavors, or Ombu Tapas, where traditional tapas meet modern creativity.
-For cliffside dining, book a table at Cas Patro March, perched dramatically on the cliffs overlooking the sea.
+When hunger strikes, check out La Bodeguilla Palma for Mediterranean flavors, or Ombu Tapas for modern spins on classics.
+For cliffside dining, book Cas Patro March overlooking the sea.

-No Mallorca trip is complete without exploring Palma’s historic center.
-Wander narrow streets, marvel at the gothic Cathedral of Santa Maria, and enjoy a dynamic mix of traditional and modern dining and bars.
+No Mallorca trip is complete without exploring Palma’s historic center—narrow streets, the gothic Cathedral of Santa Maria, and a mix of traditional and modern dining and bars.

-Mallorca’s magic is its balance—peaceful seaside days and vibrant nights, rustic villages and cosmopolitan charm.
-Embrace the subdued summer where every moment feels effortlessly perfect.
+Mallorca travel is all about balance: peaceful seaside days, vibrant nights, rustic villages, and cosmopolitan charm—a subdued summer where every moment feels effortlessly perfect.

 Sitges, Spain